PranabKumarSahoo/react-mini-projects/README.md

    ```
 6. **Submit a Pull Request**: Go to your forked repository on GitHub and submit a pull request.

-7. Make sure to leave a ⭐ on the repo and **FOLLOW** if you liked the project.
+7. Make sure to leave a ⭐ on this repo and **FOLLOW** if you want to collaborate. 😊

 # That's it!✨